BraceYourselfGames/UE-BYGYouTrackFiller/README.md

 Customizing other behavior is supported by subclassing `UBYGYouTrackFiller` and changing the Plugin settings to use this new class as the default.

-## Future Goals

-* Fix keyboard shortcut not working for in-editor button.